oahayder/feedme/README.md

 Author: Omar Al-hayderi (https://www.linkedin.com/in/oahayder)

-First time using Django (: Shaking the rust off of my beginner Python skills

 # Problem & Solution
 The problem was to create a service that tells the user what types of food trucks might be found near a specific location on a map.
 I am primarily a backend engineer, interested in a backend position, so I planned to build an API that returns the nearest food truck(s) from a set of coordinates.